 - 1 lime, cut into wedges

-- Make the rice: In a small saucepan, cook the rice according to the package instructions, adding the butter and salt.
+- Make the rice: Cook the rice according to the package instructions, then stir in the butter and salt.
+(Here’s how I cook brown rice.)

 - Make the broth: Heat a medium saucepan over medium heat.
 Once warm, add the oil.
 Add the garlic and ginger.
 Cook for 30 seconds, stirring constantly.
 Add the remaining broth ingredients.
 Bring the mixture to a boil, reduce the heat, and simmer for 10 minutes to develop the flavor.